 If you’ve tried this CELERIAC GRATIN WITH BACON AND LEEKS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 Creamy Celeriac Gratin with Bacon and Leeks, a delicious low-carb side dish that screams comfort food.
-It's the perfect side for any roast, and makes a great choice for your Easter menu, or any other celebration.
+It's the perfect side for any roast, and makes a great choice for your Thanksgiving or Christmas menu, or any other celebration.
+This celeriac gratin is very easy to make, with little prep.
+It's comforting, and makes a great alternative to the classic potato gratin.

 - 1 celeriac